 Media & Communication Studies

 Welcome to the Department of Media & Communication Studies.
-It has never been more important to have a deep and critical understanding of the media that influence most aspects of contemporary life.
-Our department offers modules at undergraduate and postgraduate levels that foster such understanding, develop individual skills and support original research.
+It has never been more important to have a deep and critical understanding of the media that influence every aspect of contemporary life.
+Our Department offers modules at undergraduate and postgraduate levels that foster such understanding, develop individual skills and support original research.

 We offer an undergraduate programme that is roughly 40% practical and 60% theory driven, and covers a wide range of contemporary topics.
-Such a broad grounding contributes to high graduate employability in diverse media and creative fields, including social media, television, radio, print journalism, film production, marketing, scriptwriting and all fields where good communication skills are essential.
+Such a broad grounding contributes to high graduate employability in diverse media and creative fields, including social media, creative production, television, radio, film production, journalism, marketing, advertising, scriptwriting and all jobs where good communication skills are essential.

 As a component of a Liberal Arts honours degree programme, the study of media complements all other subject choices, contributing to a rounded third level education.
 Our graduates find that the aptitudes and skills they have acquired within the Media and Communication Studies programme are transferable to numerous career pathways.

 Lecturers are internationally acclaimed researchers with industry experience.
-As academics with considerable experience in teaching and research, each highly active in their individual specialist fields, we welcome queries from students who wish to undertake PhD and other research projects.
+As academics with considerable experience in teaching and research, each highly active in our individual specialist fields, we welcome queries from students who wish to undertake PhD and other research projects.

 MIC is fortunate to have a fully operational and licenced FM radio station on campus, Wired FM.
-All students can gain valuable and fun broadcasting experience (as well as a FETAC qualitification) by working with the station as a volunteer or even as a Year 3 work placement.
+All students can gain valuable broadcasting experience (as well as a FETAC qualitification) by working with the station as a volunteer or even as a Year 3 work placement.
 The opportunity to train as a radio presenter alongside the formal degree programme is an enormous asset to students considering a career in media.
 Apart from those excellent reasons to get involved, it’s fun and a great way to meet people and make lifelong friends.

-At undergraduate level, Media and Communication Studies can be taken as one subject of the joint honours BA in Liberal Arts.
-In their first year, students take two introductory modules, along with modules from three other subjects.
+At undergraduate level, Media and Communication Studies can be taken as one subject in the joint honours BA in Liberal Arts.
+In first year, students take two introductory modules, along with modules from three other subjects.

 Modules vary slightly each year.
 See below for a current list of modules in the Bachelor of Arts programme in descending order from First Year onwards: